mingyu623/6DMG/6DMG_htk/gestures/README.txt

 2.4. exp2_res.pl [datatype_1] .. [datatype_n]
-  This script collects the results from exp2.pl and computes the recognition accuracy and confusion matrices for the trainging/testing-R/testing-L sets.
+  This script collects the results from exp2.pl and computes the recognition accuracy and confusion matrices for the trainging/testing-R/testing-L sets of specified datatype(s).
   Example:
   > perl exp2_res.pl NPNVNOs2
   Example output: